-Whether this is your first contact with PowerBI Robots or you already know what it does, this 101 guide will hopefully provide all you need to get started with little to no trouble.
+Whether this is your first contact with PowerBI Robots or you already know what it does, this PowerBI Robots 101 guide will hopefully provide all you need to get started with little to no trouble.

 What is PowerBI Robots?

 PowerBI Robots is a brand new tool for Microsoft® Power BI™ that uses Robot Process Automation (RPA) to automatically and recurrently take screenshots of dashboards and reports and deliver them to a recipient.
-The screenshots are saved as an image or PDF file and instantly sent to an email, a SharePoint™ library or a file system.
-This flexibility allows Microsoft® Power BI™ data to, effectively, be displayed on virtually any device connected to the internet and running a browser.
+The screenshots are saved as an image or PDF file and instantly sent to an email, a SharePoint library, a file system or the cloud.
+As you will see in this 101, this flexibility allows you to, effectively, display Power BI reports on virtually any device with a web browser.

 Who should use PowerBI Robots?

 PowerBI Robots is especially useful to professionals who need to:

 - send or receive regular updates on the most recent business intelligence data wherever they are;